Organic Garden Club Speaker Topics

 - Best farming practices include: drought tolerant watering, conservation cover cropping, soil testing for nutrient balance, and crop rotation every third year.

-Bill Brandt, Tropical Fruit Trees we can grow in Ventura County - July 2016
+Bill Brandt, Fruit Tree Pruning - July 2016

 Andy Lopez, The Invisible Gardener - June 2016